gabeazar/NadeMenu/README.md

 When loading, NadeMenu:

-- Deserializes all groups in the JSON.
+- Deserialises all groups in the JSON.
 - Uses `entry.Map` if present, otherwise falls back to the group key as the map name.
 - Only exposes lineups for the **current map**.